-There’s no doubt in our mind that Birmingham is one of the most exciting food destinations in the UK.
-But it’s not all about Baltis and Michelin stars.
-From iconic Indian cuisine to amazing Italian restaurants, mouthwatering fine dining to exciting street food, there’s an exciting range of restaurants to be found in the second city.
-We’ve rounded up just some of the very best restaurants in Birmingham that you have to try at least once in your life.
+Birmingham is famous for a lot of things: Bulls, Black Sabbath, Cadbury, canals, and the Industrial Revolution.
+It’s also one of the most exciting food destinations in the UK—and it’s not just because of the Baltis either.
+From iconic Indian cuisine to incredible Italian restaurants, mouthwatering Michelin stars to exciting street food, there’s something for everyone.
+So check out the very best restaurants in Birmingham that you have to try at least once in your life.

 In the leafy suburbs of Edgbaston sits a Georgian mansion that houses Simpson’s restaurant, Birmingham’s oldest Michelin restaurant.
 It started in Kenilworth in Warwickshire but moved to Birmingham in 1999 and hasn’t looked back since.
 Between the lunch and dinner menu, tasting menu, plant-based menu and children’s menu, there’s plenty to choose from too.